 Welcome to today’s post.

-I will discuss how to log diagnostics information from your .NET Core application to an Azure Application Service.
+In today’s post I will show how to log diagnostics information from your .NET Core application to an Azure App Service.

 I will also discuss how to optimize logging to account for Application Service Plan limits of cost and Storage Account limits.